ska-sa/katcbfsim/doc/about.rst

 - The sync time, as a UNIX timestamp.
 This is the start time of the first dump, and also the time reported as the `sync_time` in the SPEAD metadata.

 - The target, i.e., phase centre.
-In future this will also be the centre of a simulated beam.
 This is also a string that can be parsed by :class:`katpoint.Target`.
 This can be changed over time.

+- The pointing direction, used for the primary beam model.
+Like the target, this is a :class:`katpoint.Target` string and can be changed over time.
+If it is never specified, it defaults to being the same as the target.

 - A gain (scaling factor between flux densities and counts).
 Generated values in Jansky are converted to output values by scaling by this gain.
 It is